Augustinian nuns: Foundations

-The monastery of the so-called "Augustinians delle Vergini", at Venice, was founded in 1177 by pope Alexander III after his reconciliation with Holy Roman Emperor Frederick Barbarossa, whose daughter Julia, with twelve girls of noble birth, entered the monastery and became first abbess.
+The monastery of the so-called Augustinians delle Vergini ("Augustinians of the Virgin"), at Venice, was founded in 1177 by pope Alexander III after his reconciliation with Holy Roman Emperor Frederick Barbarossa, whose daughter Julia, with twelve girls of noble birth, entered the monastery and became first abbess.
 On the French occupation in the 18th century the religious went to America, where they devoted themselves to the work of teaching and the care of the sick.

 Lacock Abbey in the village of Lacock, Wiltshire, England, was founded in the early 13th century by Ela, Countess of Salisbury, as a nunnery of the Augustinian order.
 It remained so until the suppression of the monasteries in the 16th century;

 Grace Dieu Priory was an independent Augustinian priory near Thringstone in Leicestershire, England.
 It was founded around 1235-1241 by Roesia de Verdun.
-It was dedicated to the Holy Trinity and St Mary.
+It was dedicated to the Holy Trinity and St. Mary.
 The priory was fairly large, having in 1337 sixteen nuns, who called themselves "the White Nuns of St. Augustine".
 It also had an attached hospital which cared for twelve poor people.
 The priory was dissolved in October 1538.

 Towards the end of the 16th century communities of female Discalced Augustinians appeared in Spain.
-In the convent at Cybar, Mariana Manzanedo of St. Joseph instituted a reform which led to the establishment of a third, that of the female Augustinian Recollects.
+In the convent at Cybar, Mariana Manzanedo of St. Joseph instituted a reform which led to the establishment of a third, that of the female Order of Augustinian Recollects.

-Historically, the most important of the observant Augustinian congregations were the Spanish Augustinian tertiary nuns, founded in 1545 by Archbishop Thomas of Villanova at Valencia; the "reformed" Augustinian nuns who originated under the influence of Augustinian educated Carmelite St Theresa after the end of the 16th century at Madrid, Alcoy, and those founded in Portugal.
+Historically, the most important of the observant Augustinian congregations were the Spanish Augustinian tertiary nuns, founded in 1545 by Archbishop Thomas of Villanova at Valencia; the "reformed" Augustinian nuns who originated under the influence of Augustinian educated Carmelite Teresa of Ávila after the end of the 16th century at Madrid, Alcoy, and those founded in Portugal.